dkerr64/homebridge-yolink/README.md

 The plugin recognizes these devices and registers *Accessory Information* service in Homebridge... however as hubs are not defined in HomeKit no tile is created for these.
 As these devices are not useful in Homebridge the *excludeTypes* field default value is set to exclude them.

-### IR Blaster
+### IR Remote / Blaster

-The YoLink IR Blaster is supported in Homebridge/Homekit as a series of switches and as a battery service.
+The YoLink Infrared Remote is supported in Homebridge/Homekit as a series of switches and as a battery service.
 In Homebridge these are represented with multiple service tiles that all combine into the one accessory on Apple Home.

-Sending an IR signal is stateless and so the switch service does not remain in the on position, it automatically resets itself to off.
+Sending an IR signal is stateless and so the switch does not remain in the on position, it automatically resets itself to off.

 ### Leak Sensor